microsoft/FabricRTIWorkshop/docs/workshop.md

 # 12. Real-Time Dashboard
 In this section, we will build a real-time dashboard to visualize the streaming data and set it to refresh every 30 seconds.
-(Optionally) A pre-built version of the dashboard is available to download [here](<https://github.com/microsoft/FabricRTIWorkshop/blob/main/dashboards/RTA%20dashboard/dashboard-RTA Dashboard.json>), which can be imported and configured to your KQL DB data source.
+(Optionally) A pre-built version of the dashboard is available to download [here](<https://github.com/microsoft/FabricRTIWorkshop/blob/main/dashboards/RTA%20dashboard/dashboard-RTA Dashboard.json>), which can be imported and configured to your KQL Database data source.
+- The Proctor Guide covers this process.
 ![Real-Time Dashboard](assets/RealTimeDashboard.png "Real-Time Dashboard")

 1. Click + Create (button is located at top left Menu underneath Home).